House of Charm: Later use

 Although there were ongoing doubts about the soundness of the building, which was not intended to be a permanent structure, it continued to be used during the 1940s and 1950s.
 Tenants included the Model Railroad Museum, the San Diego Hall of Champions, and the San Diego Men's Art Club (forerunner of the San Diego Art Institute).
 In 1978, the building was condemned as unsafe and was temporarily evacuated, but the San Diego Art Institute moved back in after sprinklers were installed.
 During the 1980s various tenants competed for use of the building, but none could afford the necessary renovations.
 Finally in 1989, the city of San Diego decided to tear down and rebuild the House of Charm, along with the House of Hospitality which was in similar disrepair.
 The recreated House of Charm building was reopened on September 21, 1996, with external features carefully duplicating the original highly ornamented exterior.
 The building now houses the San Diego Art Institute, the Mingei International Museum, and rehearsal space for the Old Globe Theatre.

 Museum of the Living Artist (MoLA)

-The San Diego Art Institute's (SDAI) Museum of the Living Artist (MoLA) has a 10,000 sqft gallery in the House of Charm, featuring works by San Diego artists.
-A new exhibit opens every four to six weeks.
-Solo artist exhibitions are also featured.
-With more than 30 shows a year, SDAI aims to be a supportive center for local emerging artists.
-The Institute also offers many outreach and educational programs.
-The David Fleet Young Artists' Gallery showcases art done by students at regional elementary, middle and high schools, while the Outreach through Exhibition Series calls upon artists to address community issues in their art.
+The San Diego Art Institute's (SDAI) Museum of the Living Artist (MoLA) had a 10,000 sqft gallery in the House of Charm, featuring works by San Diego artists.
+A new exhibit opened every four to six weeks.
+Solo artist exhibitions were also featured.